Friday, September 5, 2025

 “How long will the land mourn, and the herbs of every field wither?
 The beasts and birds are consumed, for the wickedness of those who dwell there, because they said, ‘He will not see our final end.’”
 Jeremiah 12:4

-Land, herbs, animals, and birds were suffering due to human corruption.
-The Lord says, “The creation eagerly waits for the revealing of the sons of God. …because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.”
-[6]
+Land, herbs, animals, and birds were suffering due to sin.
+In Romans 8:19, 21, the Lord says, “The creation eagerly waits for the revealing of the sons of God. …because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.”

 As in Revelation, so in Jeremiah, nations are at war with one another.
 People are dying.
 Plants and animals are being destroyed.
 Rivers are bloody.
 The instigators press forward with their delusion that God will not stop them.